 Root vegetables in the winter are not dainty.
 The produce that is harvested at this time of year is big and gnarled, but hopefully, it has been sweetened by frost.
 The roots have put on some serious bulk to last the season and when they are plucked from the soil they look like beasts.
-They sure don’t taste like monsters (or maybe they do, I have yet to try one), they are sweet and aromatic, full of flavor without a hint of the bitterness they hold early in the season.
+They sure don’t taste like monsters though (or maybe they do, I have yet to try one of those)!
+They are sweet and aromatic, full of flavor without a hint of the bitterness they hold early in the season.

 Parsnips, carrots, cabbage, broccoli, cauliflower, turnips, radishes, kale, chard, Brussels sprouts, and leeks are not just frost-tolerant, they also become sweeter when kissed by frost.
 Some produce sugar as a result of frost while others convert starches to sugar.
 All of this is the plant’s natural survival technique to prevent tissue damage from frost.
 It makes them, however, much more vulnerable to being harvested and gobbled up for their delightful sugariness.